oracle-livelabs/apex/employee-onboarding/introduction/introduction.md

 2. Import the **labfiles\_Employee\_Onboarding\_App.sql** file into your workspace.
 Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

-3. Once the application is installed, follow **Lab 2 > Task 1: Create Application Users**.
+3. Once the application is installed, follow **Lab 2 > Task 1: Create Workspace Users**.

 4. Follow Lab 10 to explore the application and see the workflows in action!